steffendx/GoNorthWiki/Evne.md

     * **Change player state**: Allows you to change the state of the player.
 If you are using a state machine for npcs you can use this as a state in the state machine, if not you can use this to specify if the player is confused for example.
     *  **Change target npc state**: Allows you to change the state of the target npc of the skill.
 If you are using a state machine for npcs you can use this as a state in the state machine, if not you can use this to specify if the npc is angry for example.
     * **Wait**: Allows you to specify an amount of time to wait.
 The time can be specified in real time or game time.
+ * **Reference**: The reference node can be used to reference a lot of different objects in the skill.
+In addition to selecting a referenced object you can provide a description text to explain this reference.

 ### Condition dialog
 When editing a condition the condition dialog will open.
 At the top of the condition dialog you will find the following buttons: